okkdev/fgcbasel/content/monthly-mash/monthly-mash-17-tekken-8.md

 ## Join

 To join please sign up on Challonge here: <https://challonge.com/tournaments/signup/yL7AuyDKhn>\
-You can also message me on Discord (okk#2094) to join, if you don't have/want a Challonge account.
+You can also message me on Discord (@okk) to join, if you don't have/want a Challonge account.